List of Calgary Transit bus routes

-This is a list of Calgary Transit bus routes and routes of Calgary Region transit authorities that serve destinations within Calgary's city limits.
+This is a list of Calgary Transit bus routes.

 Standard Bus Routes

 Express Buses

 Express routes, are peak-hour services that run in one direction in the morning and in the reverse direction in the afternoon.
 Historically, express bus stops are denoted with a red sign, but the use has been abandoned since 2000 in favor of a unified scheme.

 BRT and MAX

 Calgary Transit's BRT routes has very few features of a modern bus rapid transit system, with limited stop service and signal priority being implemented (originally, the use of articulated buses was also a feature, but the use has spread to some high-volume local express routes).
 BRT in Calgary is meant to be a placeholder for soon-to-be-constructed LRT routes.
 BRT routes stop only at designated stops with red shelters.

-Passengers from Calgary International Airport on Route 300 must have an Airport Boarding Pass (which also acts as a day pass), sold at the airport terminal for $11.25.
-The Calgary Transit Boarding Pass is not required for passengers using day passes, monthly passes, seniors passes, transfers from Route 100 bus, or Upasses.
-This route uses 2013-2014 New Flyers fitted with luggage racks at the front of the bus.
+Service from Calgary International Airport on Route 300 uses 2013-2014 New Flyers fitted with luggage racks at the front of the bus.

 On Nov 19, 2018, Calgary Transit introduced 3 new MAX routes.
 MAX has shelters with heat, light, and doors.
 A fourth MAX route was introduced on December 23, 2019.

+On September 5th, 2023, the 305 was decommissioned from service during the 2023 Fall service change.
+On September 1st, 2025, the 301 became the MAX Green Line as part of the 2025 Fall service change.